Miscarriage Symptoms & Signs: How Can You Tell?

 Women who experience bleeding, spotting, brown discharge, cramping, or loss of pregnancy symptoms often fear the worst, but none of these are conclusive signs of miscarriages.
 Many women with these symptoms go on to have perfectly healthy, full-term pregnancies, and some women without any of these symptoms end up miscarrying.

 By the same token, some women experience no signs of miscarriage at all, and don’t find out they’ve lost the pregnancy until their next doctor’s appointment.
-This is called a missed miscarriage.
+This is called a missed miscarriage, and it accounts for up to half of all miscarriages.

 The first thing to know is that while miscarriage and chemical pregnancy are common—it is estimated that 25 percent of pregnancies end in miscarriage—when you get that first positive pregnancy test, the far more likely outcome is not having a miscarriage.
 (If you need a little reassurance, check out this miscarriage odds calculator.)

 No Morning Sickness